-Traditional term life insurance does not guarantee a payout.
+A traditional term life insurance policy does not guarantee a payout.
 The insurer pays only if you pass away during the term.
-If you outlive it, there is no payout.
+If you outlive a traditional term life insurance plan, there is no payout.
 This arrangement may seem unfair to some.
 They may be put off by the idea of paying thousands of dollars of premiums over the life of a policy without any guarantee of a payout.

-Return of premium life insurance can be a good option for these buyers, especially if the extra cost is not an issue.
-However, if you are looking for affordable term life insurance, it is not for you.
+Return of a premium life policy can be a good option for these buyers, especially if the extra cost is not an issue.
+However, if you are looking for an affordable term life insurance policy, it is not for you.

-Tax-free premium refund is the main selling point of return of premium term life insurance.
-Receiving a substantial amount of money close to your retirement can be comforting, even more so when it is tax-free.
+Receiving a substantial amount of money close to your retirement can be comforting.
 But, when you think about it, you are not getting any extra money.

 The insurer is simply returning what you paid.
 Furthermore, if you had put this money into a traditional saving or investment account, you would have probably ended up with much more.

 Mark, a 40-year-old non-smoker, will have to pay $145 a year for a 20-year term life policy with a death benefit of $100,000.
 However, if he buys a return-of-premium policy for the same term and amount, the cost will jump to $499 a year.
 That is an increase of $354 annually.